daveabrock/daveabrock.github.io/_posts/2020-07-07-c-sharp-9-pattern-matching.markdown

 For something completely different, we'll discuss improved pattern matching in C# 9.
 This is not a completely new feature, but something that has evolved since it was first released way back in C# 7, albeit in basic form.
 This [Microsoft article](https://docs.microsoft.com/dotnet/csharp/pattern-matching) runs down the basics of pattern matching, which improved greatly in C# 8 as well.
 The pattern matching works with the `is` operator and with `switch` expressions, much of which I showed off in my article [*C# 8, A Year Late.*](https://daveabrock.com/2020/03/29/csharp-8-year-late.html)

-This is the third post in a five-post series on C# 9 features in-depth:
+This is the third post in a six-post series on C# 9 features in-depth:

 - Post 1 - [Init-only features](https://daveabrock.com/2020/06/29/c-sharp-9-deep-dive-inits)
 - Post 2 - [Records](https://daveabrock.com/2020/07/06/c-sharp-9-deep-dive-records)